mahimrocky/TagView/README.md

 [![Release](https://jitpack.io/v/mahimrocky/TagView.svg)](https://github.com/mahimrocky/TagView/releases/tag/1.0.1)
 # TagView

-This ibirary help to pick up Text as Tag.
-Like **Skill**selection or other things what you want.
+This libirary help to pick up Text as Tag.
+Like **Skill** selection or other things what you want.
 You can call it **Tag with EditText** You can select specicfic text from showing list or from editText text.
 Easy to us and Simple library

 Sample
 <p align="center">